jain-somya/marketplace-server/README.md

 - Create a local mysql database (add this database name in the config file in next step)
 - Add Database configs to config.js file
 - Create tables by running the command : node ./src/scripts/createDatabase.js
+- To start the project, use this command : npm start

-Now you are ready to begin!
+Now your project is ready to use the following apis:

 APIs